 💡TIP: Shopping on a cruise ship can cost you a small fortune so try to reserve some of your shopping for your Ports of Call.
 Allow for currency conversion.

-While walking up Queen Street you’ll eventually reach a major intersection where you can walk up Victoria Street West to Sky Tower or you can catch the green InnerLink bus there for about $2.50 (it’s not that steep of a hill though).
+While walking up Queen Street you’ll reach a major intersection.
+From there you can walk up Victoria Street West to Sky Tower.
+Alternatively, you can catch the green InnerLink bus there for about $2.50 (it’s not that steep of a hill though).
 After Sky Tower you can walk back down to Queen Street and head towards the Auckland Art Gallery on Kitchener Street.

 See the Google map (below)…

-After the Auckland Art Gallery, you can either go to the cafe for lunch or one of the many other cafes, food courts and restaurants in the area.
+After the Auckland Art Gallery, you can visit the cafe, food courts and restaurants in the area for lunch.